-Maynooth University Business Society is one of Maynooth University's leading societies, having been accredited a total of 7 awards at Clubs & Societies Awards over the past 5 years including Societies League Table Winners, Society Person of The Year and the Give A Little, Do A Lot Charity Award.
+Maynooth University Business Society is one of MU's leading societies, having been accredited a number of awards at Clubs & Societies Awards over the past 5 years including Societies League Table Winners, Society Person of The Year and the Give A Little, Do A Lot Charity Award.
 With this society, we aim to assist students in their search for both work placement and employment, carry out charity and community work, provide socializing and networking platforms, and bring to you a variety of guest speakers throughout the year.
 Our society is open to all MU Students from all years and faculties.
 This year again we have our amazing members discount card providing some fantastic deals and offers for our members with brands such as The Roost, Mischief, Capatian Americas, Wow Burger and Nightlife Ireland.
 Once again we are delighted to have PwC come on board as our main sponsor.
 PwC is Ireland''s largest professional services firm offering services in Assurance, Risk, Tax and Consulting and will be joining us throughout the year.

 Sadly, in today's world most families have been affected by cancer at some point in their lives, and we want to change that.
 This society will raise funds for the Irish Cancer Society while also raising awareness about the different types of cancer and the importance of early detection and self-examination. .
 We have many popular events back this year, including Movember, the Relay for Life and Daffodil day and other smaller events including bag packing and cake sales.
 In these events we will be looking for members to volunteer their time to help raise much needed funds for the Irish Cancer Society.